CenturyLinkCloud/PublicKB/Marketplace/Providers/marketplace-provider-guide-provider-portal-reporting.md

 "sticky": true
 }}}

-The Provider Portal (PP) is an application that allows CenturyLink Cloud Provider Partners to manage the display of their products on the CenturyLink Marketplace.
+The Provider Portal (PP) is an application that allows Lumen Cloud Provider Partners to manage the display of their products on the Lumen Marketplace.
 This guide is for providers who have already reviewed and completed the steps in the [Getting Started Guide: Marketplace & Provider Portal](getting-started-guide-marketplace-ecosystem-provider-portal.md).

 ### Signing In